The Best Dog Training Collars Australia - For Extra Control

 Even though this is named a citronella training collar, it integrates four different training modes: light, sound, vibration and citronella.
 This is a great option for those who are training their dog more comprehensively.
 The collar can help you with way more than just nuisance barking.
 It could help you with daily training as well as more advanced skills like agility.

 The battery life lasts 7 days on standby and takes less than 3 hours to charge fully.
-The manufacturer also offers a 1-year warranty.
+The manufacturer also offers a 1 year warranty.

 For a great all-rounder with remote control precision, this is the choice for you!

-If you want to give a citronella collar a go with your yappy dog, the PetSafe collar is the one for you.
+If you want to give a citronella collar a go with your yappy dog, this PetSafe collar is the one for you.
 It’s offered by dog training collar specialists Dog Line so you know it’s a great product that you can trust.

 Whenever your dog barks, the collar uses sound and citronella spray to distract and deter your dog.
 It’s very effective at what it does with minimal false activation risk.